FreakC-Foundation/FreakC/README.md

     REM This is a comment in FreakC and Batch
     ::This is also a comment in FreakC and Batch

+## 1.0 Release
+This is an official 1.0 release, which has the compiler rebuilt completely different from all the 0.x version.
+It is now fast and versatile.

 ## Developers
 <li>Lead Developer: Nguyen Phu Minh</li>